PetitCoinCoin/advent-of-code/2020/comments.md

 I thought I was being clever for using recursion in day 18 but `maximum recursion depth exceeded` got me!

 Day 19 was fun!
 Also I'm kinda disappointed we had a hint directly in the puzzle.
 I'm sure it would have taken me way more time without it.
 But I also would have liked to see if I gained experience on this and if the idea of checking my input occured to me.
 Anyway, liked it!
 Also, tried to cache, but it had no impact for part 1 (which ran in about 0.7sec).
 I refactored part 1, based on part 2, and it now runs in ~2ms (both parts).

+Day 20 may not be the most beautiful answer, but it's rather quick, and I found it myself, so I'm realatively happy!